-Cash requirements and liquidity needs over the next twelve months are anticipated to be funded primarily through cash generated from operations, available cash and cash equivalents, existing credit lines, proposed new credit lines and additional securitizations of the Company's SBA lender's unguaranteed loan portions.
+Cash requirements and liquidity needs over the next twelve months are anticipated to be funded primarily through cash generated from operations, available cash and cash equivalents, existing credit lines, and securitizations of the Company's SBA lender's unguaranteed loan portions.
 As more fully described below, the Company's SBA lender will require additional funding sources to maintain SBA loan originations in the latter part of 2013 under anticipated conditions; although the failure to find these sources may require the reduction in the Company's SBA lending and related operations, it will not impair the Company's overall ability to operate.

-In order to operate, the Company's SBA lender depends on the continuation of the SBA 7(a) guaranteed loan program of the United States Government.
-The Company's SBA lender depends on the availability of purchasers for SBA loans held for sale transferred to the secondary markets and the premium earned therein to support its lending operations.
-At this time, the Company's SBA lender depends on the availability of purchasers for SBA loans held for sale transferred to the secondary markets and the premium earned therein to support its lending operations.
-At this time, the secondary market for the SBA loans held for sale is robust.
+The Company's SBA lender depends on the continuation of the SBA 7(a) guaranteed loan program of the United States Government.
+The Company's SBA lender depends on the availability of purchasers for SBA loans for sale in the secondary market and the premium earned therein to support its lending operations.
+At this time, the secondary market for the SBA loans is robust.